back280/IO-SoSe-2015-flip-board/README.md

 [![](images/2015_09_28_BIlder_Github_1920x10808.png)](https://vimeo.com/140693150)
 _Password: Pan_

 The main problem was to generate enough air pressure to play the flute.
 So looking up for a generator or compressor was the first step I had to take.
 This turned out to be the most problematic part.
-I couldn´t find a generator that had enough power and at the same time runs almost noiseless.
+I couldn´t find a generator that had enough power and at the same time runs silently/noiseless.
 I bought compressed air in a bottle, a 12V mini compressor and was about to order a lego pneumatic generator that runs with 12V batteries and provides about three bar air pressure, when I decided to reconsider my motor poster idea.

 After searching the web for new ideas I end up on this page by accident: [www.007james.com](http://www.007james.com/gadgets/aston_martin_db5.php).
 I was fascinated by Bonds license flip plate Q installed in his Aston Martin and decided to work with it.
 So I came up with the idea of a flip board that tempts the viewer to grab at something lying on the the board, e.g money or sweets.

 ##Dependencies